du-almeidalima/angular-course/README.md

 # Cooking App

-This is the repository for the course project <b> Cooking App </b> from Section 3.
+This is the repository for the course project <b> Cooking App </b> from Section 22.

-You can check it out [here](https://xenosgrilda.github.io/angular-8-course/home).
+You can check the live version [here](https://xenosgrilda.github.io/angular-8-course/home).

 ## App Planning
 ![App Diagram](./app-planning.png?raw=true "App Diagram")